 The Dingle Peninsula is one of the Gaeltacht areas of Ireland, where the Irish language is spoken every day in various pockets of the area, and where traditional culture is best preserved.

 It offers miles of sandy beaches, soaring mountains, narrow country roads lined with golden gorse and flowering red fuchsia, nature and beauty in abundance.
-Our traditional, purpose-built stables are located on the mountainside overlooking Dingle Harbour and close to the town of Dingle.

 We have taken the time to put together a list of things to do and see while you are in Dingle.
 If you should have any questions about any of these things, or about the Dingle and the surrounding area, please email them to us and we will do our best to answer all of them.